-Any individual granted parole status as a Cuban or Haitian Entrant (Status Pending), or granted any other special status subsequently established under the immigration laws for nationals of Cuba or Haiti, regardless of the current status of the individual at the time of application for Refugee Medical Assistance; and
+Any individual granted parole status as a Cuban or Haitian Entrant (Status Pending), or granted any other special status subsequently established under the immigration laws for nationals of Cuba or Haiti.
+For the purposes of ORR benefits and services, Cuban or Haitian Entrants who are granted parole status are eligible "regardless of the status of the individual at the time assistance or services are provided" (see 45 CFR 401.2(a)).
+That means, even if parole is expired or expires during the delivery of services, Cuban or Haitian Entrants remain eligible for ORR benefits and services, at the time of applying for certain public benefit; and